 Before joining Odegard Law, I was fortunate to do some pretty cool things at organizations I admire.
 I’ve visited Philadelphia shelters and soup kitchens to provide legal aid to the homeless, led Planned Parenthood’s social media strategy from a big pink bus traveling in the Deep South, and helped Egyptian students take their SATs amidst national unrest with the help of Facebook.
 The common thread?
 When I saw people who needed a champion, I acted.

-As a social and digital media strategist for more than seven years, I have helped brands, businesses and nonprofits use new media tools, advocacy tactics and storytelling to compel action, raise awareness and grow revenue.
+As a social and digital media strategist for more than eight years, I have helped brands, businesses and nonprofits use new media tools, advocacy tactics and storytelling to compel action, raise awareness and grow revenue.
 While I enjoyed being a part of those communications teams, I felt I could do more.
-I noticed a gap between the legal and creative sides of the marketing industry and, having both the legal training and marketing experience, saw an opportunity to fill it.
+I noticed a gap between the legal and creative sides of the marketing industry and, having both the legal training and digital marketing experience, saw an opportunity to fill it.